TorZidan/android-1.0/archive/README.md

 As I describe further down, there is no easy way to discover these files, at https://android.googlesource.com/platform/.
 Also, we don't know if these files will be available in the future , so I stored them here.

-This is , basically, preservation of historical artifacts that spawned a new era of compute.
+This is, basically, preservation of historical artifacts that profoundly changed our lives forever.

 ## What can you do with these files?